dolfinsbizou/IA02-P17-JORANDON-PRADEILLES/README.md

 # Install

-Copy `./arimaa` into the apps/ folder of pengines.
+Copy `arimaa.pl` into the apps/arimaa folder of pengines.
 Run.